 vs. Safety, and Tier 1 vs. Tier 2).

-their earnable compensation based on their entry age.
-Your
+earnable compensation based on their entry age.
+Your entry age

-entry age is your closest age when you began working for your
+is your closest age when you began working for your employer

-employer permanently or your entry age from another public
+permanently or your entry age from another public pension

 reciprocity.
 If you are a Tier 1 member that has left